dawelsch/dawelsch.github.io/websrc/source/documents/networking/policies.md

 ```

 If you withdraw the `allow-diags` policy, all rules corresponding to the policy
 are withdrawn automatically.
-The withdrawl of a policy is done by providing the updated
+The withdrawal of a policy is done by providing the updated
 list of new policies associated with a group, for example:

 ```